beens23/Text-Editor/README.md

-Created a text editor using Java
+Created a text editor using Java. createEditor is the main class.